mjggodoy/SimulationSolarSystem/README.md

 # SimulationSolarSystem
-This is a simulation of the planets' movements over the sun.
+This is a simulation of the planets' movements around the sun.